 This employment growth is spurred, in part, by licensure laws like the one in Alabama that require many health insurance plans to cover assessment and intervention services provided to children with autism spectrum disorder by licensed behavior analysts.
-Presently, there is a shortage in the number of licensed behavior analysts that are needed to provide these services.
+Presently, there is a shortage in the number of licensed behavior analysts needed to provide these services.

 TROY’s Master of Science in Applied Behavior Analysis follows a scientist-practitioner model.
-The program provides students with a complete educational and clinical experience grounded in the philosophy, science, and application of behavior analysis.
+The program provides students with a complete educational and clinical experience grounded in the philosophy, science and application of behavior analysis.
 The curriculum, taught by skilled and knowledgeable faculty, includes coursework in basic and applied research and considers learning principles that influence behavior in laboratory and natural settings.

-Graduates of the Master of Science in Applied Behavior Analysis from TROY meet all criteria (degree, coursework, and fieldwork) to take the BCBA examination.
+Graduates of the Master of Science in Applied Behavior Analysis from TROY meet all criteria (degree, coursework and fieldwork) to take the BCBA examination.
 The BCBA credential is required for independent practice and behavior analysis licensure in Alabama and most other states.

 The Road Ahead

 Behavior-analytic interventions have proven useful in teaching new behavior (e.g.,